Purple Cat Press Has Something To Help

 - Know when your pet will need to see a vet.
 Teach your children about the pet’s health.
 If their pet becomes ill the first step is contacting a vet.
 Like when we need doctors to get help with our health.

 - Remind your children a puppy or a kitten is like a child.
-They need a lot of patience, love, and understanding.
+However, they need a lot of patience, love, and understanding.

 Quick Links to Purple Cat Press